zackiles/task-graph-fs/README.md

 ## Overview

 TaskGraphFS lets you express complex graph-based workflows using nothing more than the filesystem.
 Define workflows as folders, tasks as files, and dependencies as symbolic links.
-Use plain English in markdown files to describe tasks, and TaskGraphFS’s built-in LLM capabilities will handle the rest.
+Use plain English in markdown files to describe tasks, and TaskGraphFS's built-in LLM capabilities will handle the rest.

 - No new languages to learn.
 - No rigid schema formats.